BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **HEROIC ACTIONS**

-• Heroic Channelling
+â€¢ Heroic Channelling

 []{#bookmark812 .anchor}**WANDERERS IN THE WILD**

 *Whilst some of those that wander do so complete and with their wits intact, there are also those who have been driven mad by grief or worse.
-The latter was the unfortunate situation that befell the Dwarf lord, Thráin.
+The latter was the unfortunate situation that befell the Dwarf lord, ThrÃ¡in.
 Driven into madness following the beheading of*

-*his father at the hands of the Pale Orc, Thráin fled into the wild before being captured and tortured at the hands of the Necromancer of Dol Guldur.
-Years of being subjected to torment has left Thráin a broken Dwarf, barely able to remember his own name, let alone his proud heritage.*
+*his father at the hands of the Pale Orc, ThrÃ¡in fled into the wild before being captured and tortured at the hands of the Necromancer of Dol Guldur.
+Years of being subjected to torment has left ThrÃ¡in a broken Dwarf, barely able to remember his own name, let alone his proud heritage.*

 **ARMY COMPOSITION**

-This army may include: Thráin the Broken.
+This army may include: ThrÃ¡in the Broken.

 **ADDITIONAL RULES**